-24 41.
-Plaintiffs incorporate by this reference all paragraphs of this Complaint 25 as if set forth in full in this cause of action.

-42. Schroeder's Photos were created in 2019.
+- 40. Plaintiffs incorporate by this reference all paragraphs of this Complaint as if set forth in full in this cause of action. - 41.
+Schroeder's Photos were created in 2019.
 The Photos are original works that may be copyrighted under United States law.
-Schroeder applied to the copyright office and received a certificate of registration for the Photos, dated May

-25, 2020 and identified as United States Copyright Registration Number VA0002204816.

-43. After Schroeder's creation of the Photos and (on information and belief) with full knowledge of Schroeder's rights, Defendants infringed Schroeder's copyrights by copying, as described above, the Photos and exhibiting such copied images as advertising materials, including in the Campaign.

-44. Even after Schroeder protested, Defendants continued to infringe his copyrights by continuing to exhibit unauthorized copies of the Photos in advertising materials, including on Defendants' social media websites.
+Schroeder applied to the copyright office and received a certificate of registration for the Photos, dated May 25, 2020 and identified as United States Copyright Registration Number VA0002204816. - 42.
+After Schroeder's creation of the Photos and (on information and belief) with full knowledge of Schroeder's rights, Defendant infringed Schroeder's copyrights by copying, as described above, the Photos and exhibiting such copied images as advertising materials, including in the Campaign. - 43.
+Even after Schroeder protested, Defendant continued to infringe his copyrights by continuing to exhibit unauthorized copies of the Photos in advertising materials, including on Defendant's social media websites.

-10 45.
-All of Defendants' acts were performed without Schroeder's 11 permission, license or consent.

-46. As a result of Defendants' infringement, Schroeder has suffered and will continue to suffer substantial damage to his business in the form of diversion of trade, loss of profits, and a diminishment in the value of his Photos, rights, and reputation; all in amounts that are not yet ascertainable but not less than the jurisdictional minimum of this court.
-As a result of Defendants' misconduct as alleged herein, Schroeder's reputation and career has been irreparably tarnished, diminishing the value of his works, and decreasing revenue derived from his work.

-47. By reason of its infringement of Schroeder's copyrights as alleged herein, Defendants are also liable to him for the actual damages he has incurred as a result of the infringement, and for any profits of Defendants directly or indirectly attributable to such infringement.
+- 44. All of Defendant's acts were performed without Schroeder's permission, license or consent. - 45.
+As a result of Defendant's infringement, Schroeder has suffered and will continue to suffer substantial damage to his business in the form of diversion of trade, loss of profits, and a diminishment in the value of his Photos, rights, and reputation; all in amounts that are not yet ascertainable but not less than the jurisdictional minimum of this court.
+As a result of Defendant's misconduct as alleged herein, Schroeder's reputation and career has been irreparably tarnished, diminishing the value of his works, and decreasing revenue derived from his work. - 46.
+By reason of its infringement of Schroeder's copyrights as alleged herein, Defendant is also liable to him for the actual damages he has incurred as a result of the infringement, and for any profits of Defendant directly or indirectly attributable to such infringement.

-Second Claim for Relief for Unfair Competition under Section 43(a) of The Lanham Act (15 U.S.C. § 1125(a)) (By Sumida, against Volvo) 48.
-Plaintiffs incorporate by this reference all paragraphs of this Complaint as if set forth in full in this cause of action.
+Second Claim for Relief for Unfair Competition under Section 43(a) of The Lanham Act (15 U.S.C. § 1125(a)) (By Sumida, against Volvo)

-Sumida's likeness has secondary meaning, as that term is understood in 49.
-1 trademark law.
-As described above, Defendants have falsely used Sumida's likeness 2 in the Campaign, creating the false impression that Sumida endorses Volvo.
-3 Members of the public have come to recognize Sumida's likeness as belonging to 4 her.
-This was done to promote and attract customers to Volvo's website and 5 dealerships, and thereby generate revenue for Defendants.
-Thus, this was done in 6 furtherance of Defendants' commercial benefit.
-Sumida is in the business of 7 commercializing her identity and selling her images to reputable brands and 8 companies for profit.
-By virtue of Sumida's use of her image and identity to build 9 her brand, her likeness has acquired a distinctiveness through secondary meaning.
-10 Sumida's image either suggests the basic nature of her product or service, identifies 11 the characteristic of her product or service, or suggests the characteristics of her 12 product or service that requires an effort of the imagination by the consumer in order 13 to be understood as descriptive.
-14
+- 47. Plaintiffs incorporate by this reference all paragraphs of this Complaint as if set forth in full in this cause of action. - 48.
+Sumida's likeness has secondary meaning, as that term is understood in trademark law.
+As described above, Defendant has falsely used Sumida's likeness in the Campaign, creating the false impression that Sumida endorses Volvo.
+Members of the public have come to recognize Sumida's likeness as belonging to her.
+This was done to promote and attract customers to Volvo's website and dealerships, and thereby generate revenue for Defendant.
+Thus, this was done in furtherance of Defendant's commercial benefit.
+Sumida is in the business of commercializing her identity and selling her images to reputable brands and companies for profit.
+By virtue of Sumida's use of her image and identity to build her brand, her likeness has acquired a distinctiveness through secondary meaning.
+Sumida's image either suggests the basic nature of her product or service, identifies the characteristic of her product or service, or suggests the characteristics of her product or service that requires an effort of the imagination by the consumer in order to be understood as descriptive.